 Dating after divorce is also the best thing on earth if you fall for someone and you get really cute texts and you feel like you’re in high school again.
-Dating is awful when you really thought you hit it off with a guy and you never hear from him again.
-Or if you have to break up with someone.
+Dating can feel disappointing when you really thought you hit it off with a guy and he never contacted you after Or if you have to break up with someone.

 I could tell story after story about the weirdos, psychos, bizarre, needy, mean spirited, bitter men I’ve met in the past, but I could also tell you about the many wonderful, caring, giving, loving men who are great people.
 That’s what dating after marriage is.
-It’s putting yourself out there in hopes to meet someone you really connect with.
-It takes guts and patience and time. it’s not easy.
-But when you meet the right one, it will all have been worth it.
+It’s putting yourself out there in hopes to meet someone you really connect with, without putting pressure on yourself that you have to get married in a certain timeframe.
+Dating after marriage takes guts and patience and time.
+It’s not easy.
+But when you meet the right one, I promise, it will all have been worth it.

 1. The Trasher.